Foxconn says plant worker jumps from apartment

 Foxconn also announced in mid-February it had raised wages for workers by 16 to 25 percent.

-Hon Hai Precision Industry (2317.TW), which makes iPhones and iPads for Apple, is the main listed unit of the Foxconn group, while Foxconn International (2038.HK) manufactures handsets for clients such as Nokia NOK1V.HE and Sony Ericsson (ERICb.ST).
+Hon Hai Precision Industry, whih makes iPhones and iPads for Apple, is the main listed unit of the Foxconn group, while Foxconn International manufactures handsets for clients such as Nokia and Sony Ericsson.

 About 100 workers from Foxconn’s Chengdu plant went on the rampage earlier this month after a dispute in a restaurant turned violent.